DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Thingsboard - Rule Engine/Thingsboard.md

 6. Create a "Clear Alarm" block that resolves the alarm.
 Enter a name.
 The default code does not need to be changed.
 ![Temperature Validation Node](/img/tb/8.png)

 7. Connect the new alarm modules to the Temperature Check.
 To do this, create two connections via drag and drop, as you have already done.
-Make sure that the conditions "False" and "True" are set as shown in the screenshot.
+Make sure that the conditions `False` and `True` are set as shown in the screenshot.
 ![Temperature Validation Node](/img/tb/9.png)

 8. **Very Important:** Click on the "Apply Changes" Button at the bottom right to save all changes.